 - Flavors: as discussed.

 - Texture: the rice, lentils, mushrooms, sun dried tomatoes, blitzed oats and toasted pumpkin seeds provide tremendous texture.

 - Greens: I used parsley.

-- Toppings: onion rings add some decadence, but feel free to stick with tomato, lettuce, raw red onion, avocado or just a friendly dollop of tomato ketchup.
-Vegan Mayonnaise is also great with these.
+- Toppings: onion rings cooked in vegetable stock, but feel free to stick with tomato, lettuce, raw red onion, avocado or just a friendly dollop of tomato ketchup.

 How do I make a Lentil Brown Rice Burger?